Frazew/tgtg/README.md

 If you have any problems or questions feel free to create an issue.

-You have the following three options to install the scanner, ascending in complexity:
+You have the following four options to install the scanner, ascending in complexity:

-### Use prebuild Release
+### 1. Use prebuild Release

 This is the simplest but least flexible solution suitable for most operating systems.